 Not all products that are classified as HFSS are included.
 The legislation is aimed at products that significantly contribute to children’s calorie intakes.
 Proposed categories include soft drinks with added sugar, breakfast cereals, yogurts, biscuits including cereal bars, morning goods, savoury snacks including crisps, crackers and pulse-based crisps, ready meals, breaded or battered fish, meat, poultry and meat alternatives, confectionary, cakes, and more.

 TV and online advertising restrictions

-For TV, a 9pm watershed on HFSS products and an outright ban of paid-for online HFSS advertising will be implemented by government before the end of 2022.
+For TV, a 9pm watershed on HFSS products and an outright ban of paid-for online HFSS advertising will be implemented by October 2025.